appbaseio/batteries/README.md

 # batteries

-Public plug-able modules for use within appbase.io dashboard, dejavu, and reactive apps.
+Public pluggable modules for use within appbase.io dashboard, dejavu, and reactive apps.

 ## Setup